 By making sure that sweat doesn’t stay clinging to the skin, you can better protect it from spots and the like.

 Another issue that too much sweat can cause is that while it might make your skin feel slick, it can actually cause more friction over time.

 Runners are going to feel the brunt of this in the form of thigh chafing, which can lead to redness, irritation, and rashes.
-However, this chafing isn’t limited to just your thighs.
+However, this chafing isn’t limited to just your thighs, or summer.

 Mind those UV rays